 *Take your time!
-Don't be afraid to ask a lot of questions; make a list of them.
+Don't be afraid to ask questions; make a list of them.
 At the end, you should have a positive feeling.

 *If you trust the breeder you found and decide to go with them, enjoy the new relationship with them (often the onset of a new friendship) and prepare yourself to receive your Siberian Husky puppy, he/she will bring you a lifetime of happiness, companionship, devotion and love!

 PLEASE RESEARCH THIS BREED COMPLETELY BEFORE ACQUIRING ONE OR MORE!